TejasShinkar12/Eat-Fit-1/docs/frontend.md

 // Add more API functions as needed...
 ```

-This guide provides a foundational structure and practical examples for building the frontend of the Fitness & Inventory Tracker MVP using React.
+This guide provides a foundational structure and practical examples for building the frontend of the Fitness & Inventory Tracker MVP using React Native.
 Remember to handle loading states, errors, and user feedback consistently across the application.